ACRC/HPC-community-docs/source/engineering/abaqus/single-node.md

     - Requesting too little memory (<500M) may cause the compilation or linking of large user subroutines to fail

 5. Update the project account (line 9) to match your HPC project code
-    - If you don't know you're HPC project code, you can run the command:
+    - If you don't know your HPC project code, you can run the command:

     `sacctmgr show user withassoc format=account where user=$USER`